 If you are willing to spend a bit more on your next colored pencil set then you will not be disappointed.
-For those looking to experience a premium set you can get the 48-pack set of Prismacolor Premiers.
+For those looking to experience a premium set, you can get the 48-pack set of Prismacolor Premiers.
 These pencils are widely regarded as being one of the best options out there.
 Fantastic blending, great intensity, and a varied color selection make these a great choice for any application or user.
-If you are really looking to impress someone with their next gift then definitely consider getting some of these.
+If you are looking to impress someone with their next gift then definitely consider getting some of these.

 Making your Colored Pencils go Further